-Being able to vote, and voice our opinions, get involved on the issues that matter to us and run for office are one of the best privileges we had when we got our independence.
+Being able to vote, voice our opinions, get involved on the issues that matter to us, and run for office are some of the best privileges we had when we got our independence.

-Thanks to our founding fathers, people who fought for the country and brave leaders, we are able to get involved in politics and democratic process.
+Thanks to our founding fathers, people who fought for the country, and brave leaders, we can get involved in politics and the democratic process.

 - Freedom to choose our Belief

-Being able to be open about our faith is something that we should be thankful about, specially Christianty due to a lot of countries restricts the practice of it.
+Being able to be open about our faith is something that we should be thankful for, especially Christianity due to a lot of countries restricting the practice of it.

 - Having to enjoy Peace

-The fact that you can finally sleep peacefully at night in your Houston Apartment without having to worry about war or our safety is a big thing, unlike other countries who are still up to this date fighting for their independence.
+The fact that you can finally sleep peacefully at night in your Houston apartment without having to worry about war or our safety is a big thing, unlike other countries that are still up to this date fighting for their independence.